opatiny/octanis-internship-workbook/docs/electronics/pcb/kicad.md

 - go under EDA / CAD Models and click on the part "by SnapEDA"
 - click on Download Symbol and Footprint -> KiCAD

+You can also directly look for your pard on [SnapEDA](https://www.snapeda.com/home/).

 **Component search engine :**
 [http://componentsearchengine.com/](http://componentsearchengine.com/)